CA2528357431/CA2528357431.github.io/_pages/experience.md

 - **Duration**: 2024.09 - 2025.05
 - **Keypoints**:
   - Delivered comprehensive hands-on technical support to the development of Agentic AI projects
-  - Contributed to the system design process for LLM-driven product solutions.
+  - Contributed to the system design process for LLM-driven product solutions

 ## **Title: Machine Learning Associate**
 - **Duration**: 2024.09 - 2025.05

 ### Project: DiligenceGPT
-Ingest multi-modal information from multiple formats and provide high-quality due diligence consistently with reliable data sources.
+- **Intro**: An AI-powered due diligence system that ingests multi-modal information from multiple formats and provides high-quality evaluation and analysis consistently with reliable data sources.
 - **Keypoints**:
   - Created a multimodal data ingestion system to organize information from 1000 unstructured data sources
   - Built an AI due diligence system that offers consistent quantitative evaluations and in-depth analysis